lukasbeuster/3dgeo_scalable_gis/README.md

 Change directories to where you stored the repository (if not already there).
 Then make the virtual environment & install dependencies.

-You can change the name of the repository by replacing 'taxonomy' with your own name.

 ```bash
 python3 -m venv .taxonomy
 source .taxonomy/bin/activate